-Indeed, Paul found that this strategy was not as effective as phase-delay synchronization - when he ran this rule-set (figure 6), he did not observe synchronization at all!
-It was only after much experimenting that he discovered a variant of this rule-set (see F4 below) that did produce synchrony, although the synchrony took much longer to develop and was not as precise as with rule-set F2 (figure 7).
+Indeed, Paul found that this strategy was not as effective as phase-delay synchronization-when he ran this rule set (see Figure 7), he did not observe synchronization at all!
+It was only after much experimenting that he discovered a variant of this rule set (see F4) that did produce synchrony, although the synchrony took much longer to develop and was not as precise as with Rule Set F2 (see Figure 8).
 Rather than flash in perfect unison, the fireflies would all flash within an interval of two or three clock-ticks.